 All too often, college instructors are locked into their own cocoons as they struggle to balance the various aspects of their careers, including teaching, grading, research, writing, committee work, etc. One way to maintain your momentum is to find inspiration in your colleagues.
 Is your curiosity piqued by the rave reviews your students give to another instructor?
 Ask that professor if you can sit in, unobtrusively of course, on one of their lectures.
 It’s flattering and helps encourage greater collegiality in your department.
 You may even discover a whole new style that you can incorporate into your own teaching.

 These are just a few of the ways that you, as an instructor, can initiate positive change in your department or at your college.
 Inspiration can come from anywhere, but if you find it among your fellow instructors, you will help your department become a positive and effective environment for both students and the hard-working faculty members that serve them.

-This post was originally published on opencolleges.edu.au; image attribution flickr user stuartchalmers
+This post was originally published on opencolleges.edu.au in 2013; image attribution flickr user stuartchalmers